gdsbook/book/notebooks/05_choropleth.md

 plt.show()
 ```

 Note that the default for the legend is two report two decimal places.
-In our case this results in the legend overlapping with the map.
-We can override the default to adjust the legend:
+If we desire, this can be changed by overriding the `fmt` parameter:

 ```python
 f, ax = plt.subplots(1, figsize=(9, 9))